fern89/fern89.github.io/_tabs/about.md

 order: 4
 ---

-Hello, I'm a student interested in **malware, vulnerabilities, and CTF**.
-In this blog, I will try to detail some of the vulnerabilities I discover, as well as interesting/poorly documented malware techniques, and maybe some interesting CTF challenge.

-I hope you will enjoy my writings!
+Hello, welcome to my blog, here I will post about stuff I discover including vulnerabilities and other things, along with anything that interests me.
+You can contact me on discord at @fern73